This section provides access to various datasets published by the Greenland Ice Sheet ECV project.

 Grounding Line Location

-The grounding line location (GLL) marks the position of where a marine terminating glacier starts to float.
+The grounding line location (GLL) marks the position where an ice sheet or marine-terminating glacier starts to float.
 Understanding the processes at the grounding line of outlet glaciers is important in order to predict the response of the ice to changing boundary conditions and to establish realistic future scenarios in response to climate change.

 Remote sensing observations do not provide direct measurements of the grounding line position but can be used to detect the tidal flexure zone, using InSAR data, or spatial changes in texture and shading, using optical images, which are indicators of the transition from grounded to floating ice.
 Due to the plasticity of ice, these indicators usually spread out over a zone upstream and downstream of the actual grounding line, also called the grounding zone.